 - 13.6-1 Issues Raised by a Medical Staff Member.
-Any medical staff member(s) may forward a communication to the MEC, or any MEC member, about any issue affecting the member or the membership which, in the opinion of the member, requires MEC involvement for its resolution.
+Any medical Staff member(s) may forward a communication to the MEC, or any MEC member, about any issue affecting the member or the Membership which, in the opinion of the member, requires MEC involvement for its resolution.
 The President of the Medical Staff may take any action as the President feels appropriate, including but not limited to, determining that no action is necessary, discussing the matter with the member(s) in an attempt to resolve the issue, and/or including such communication on the agenda of a meeting of the MEC for review and discussion, and possible action. - 13.6-2 Issues Raised by 15% of the Active Members of the Medical Staff.
-Upon presentation of a petition signed by fifteen percent (15%) of active medical staff members, two persons designated by the petition may attend an executive session of the MEC to discuss an issue of perceived or actual dispute or conflict between the petitioners and the MEC.
+Upon presentation of a petition signed by fifteen percent (15%) of active medical Staff members, two persons designated by the petition may attend an executive session of the MEC to discuss an issue of perceived or actual dispute or conflict between the petitioners and the MEC.
 The petition must set forth with clarity the nature of the issue, dispute or conflict, the interest(s) of petitioners in the dispute or conflict, and one or more suggested resolutions or mitigations of the matter.
-The executive session shall be held at the next MEC meeting that is more than fifteen calendar days after formal presentation of the petitioners' representatives of the time and date of the appearance at Executive Session, and of the amount of time that the MEC will reasonably dedicate in discussion with the representatives.
+The executive session shall be held at the next MEC meeting that is more than fifteen calendar days after formal presentation of the petition.
+The President of the Medical Staff shall be responsible for notifying the petitioners' representatives of the time and date of the appearance at Executive Session, and of the amount of time that the MEC will reasonably dedicate in discussion with the representatives.